How to Upgrade from HDB to Condo in Singapore: The Complete 2026 Guide

 Purchasing a property is not a mere stroll in the park.
 Not only do you have to make many considerations and decisions, you need to have the financial means of being able to fund your property purchase.
 However, the government has put in place a savings plan named the Central Provident Fund (CPF) which can be used to fund your next property purchase.

 If you are looking to upgrade to a condominium, the loan taken up will be a bank loan.
 The maximum CPF usage is dependent upon whether the remaining lease will be able to cover the youngest owner until they are aged 95.
-If it does, you are able to the Valuation Limit or the Withdrawal Limit.
-The Valuation Limit (VL) the lower of the purchase price or the market value of the property when you bought it.
+If it does, you are able to use up to the Valuation Limit or the Withdrawal Limit.
+The Valuation Limit (VL) is the lower of the purchase price or the market value of the property when you bought it.
 If the remaining lease on the home does not cover the youngest owner till at least the age of 95, CPF savings can only be used up to a pro-rated VL.
 As for the Withdrawal Limit (WL), it is essentially 120% of the VL, in other words, the maximum amount that may be used from your CPF savings.

 For those who wish to use beyond the VL (up to WL), the following requirements have to be met: Firstly, the house is able to cover the youngest homeowner until they are 95 years old.
 Next, for those below the age of 55, you need to set aside the current Basic Retirement Sum (BRS) in your Ordinary Account (OA) and Special Account (SA).
 Those above the age of 55 need to meet the BRS in your OA and SA.